-Classes take place at both NIC's Campbell River and Port Alberni campuses in fully equipped training facilities.
-To help ensure future advancement in their career, students are registered as apprentices upon entering the program and gain apprenticeship credit as they proceed through each Certificate of Qualification.
+The culinary program is offered at both NIC's Campbell River and Port Alberni campuses in fully-equipped training facilities.
+To help ensure future advancement in your career, you will be registered as an apprentice upon entering the program and will gain apprenticeship credit as you proceed through each Certificate of Qualification.

 Professional Cook 1 (PC1):

-Upon successful completion of the program, the PC1 final exam and, an additional 400 hours of documented industry experience, you will receive provincial certification as a Professional Cook 1.
+Upon successful completion of the program, the PC1 provincial final exams and, an additional 400 hours of documented industry experience, you will receive provincial certification as a Professional Cook 1.
 You are then eligible to continue your career development as you work toward attaining Professional Cook 2.

-Upon successful completion of Professional Cook 2, the PC2 final exam, and completing a further 760 hours of documented industry experience, you are then able to proceed to Professional Cook 3.
+Upon successful completion of Professional Cook 2 program, the PC2 final provincial exams and a further 760 hours of documented industry experience, you are then able to proceed to Professional Cook 3.

 Professional Cook 3 (PC3):

-NIC's Professional Cook program has been accredited by the Canadian Forces, and graduates can gain advanced standing as a cook (apprentice).
-Students interested in pursuing these positions are eligible to receive a salary with benefits, support to offset tuition, and support to purchase materials if enrolled through the Canadian Forces Non-Commissioned Member - Subsidized Education Plan.
+NIC's Professional Cook program has been accredited by the Canadian Forces and graduates can gain advanced standing as a cook (apprentice).
 For more information, visit Paid Education.

 Career opportunities such as pastry cooks and bakers, sous chefs and executive chefs are based on an individual's goals, experience and abilities.
 Positions in bistros/restaurants, cruise ships, fishing/eco-tourism resorts, catering companies, hospitals, hotels, logging and mining camps, spa and destination resorts, specialty food services, extended care facilities and culinary tourism are examples of the many opportunities available to graduates.
 Graduates have also gone on to open their own catering and home businesses.